Here's How Much Zion Williamson and Other Top Draft Picks Could Make In the NBA

 “If Zion doesn’t change, I predict that he will be the first basketball athlete at 18 years old that the world is rooting for to become a billionaire.
 I say, billionaire, very easily,” Vaccaro told ESPN.
 “He is going to have an opportunity to be the face of every company and every major corporation.
 He is the most marketable person I’ve seen, for a lot of different reasons.”

-Vaccaro’s words carry some weight; In 1984, while an executive at Nike he was instrumental in signing Michael Jordan.
+Vaccaro’s words carry some weight; In 1984, while an executive at Nike, he was instrumental in signing Michael Jordan.
 Let’s just the rest is history as Air Jordans became (and still is) the most popular basketball shoe brand in the world.

 One expert recently speculated that a Chinese sneaker brand like Anta, which counts Warriors All-Star sharpshooter Klay Thompson as a major endorser, may be the lucky winner in the Williamson shoe sweepstakes.
-“I’m betting that a Chinese brand steps up here,” Matt Powell, a vice president with the NPD Group told Yahoo Finance.
-“I have no idea what the contract will be…I see the Chinese brands trying to take back market share they lost to western brands.”
+Last year, Anta brought Amer Sports, a sporting goods company whose brands include Wilson, Atomic, and Salomon for a reported $5.2 billion.

+“Over the last decade, western brands have taken a share in China.
+Chinese brands are now committed to taking it back,” said Matt Powell, a senior industry advisor with the NPD Group, a market research group.
+“Zion could get the largest rookie shoe contract ever in the U.S.”

+Other Chinese sneaker brands, including Li-Ning and Peak, are also “in play,” Powell added.

 In February, Williamson’s footwear became a hashtag on social media, #zionshoe, after he injured his knee when he slipped and split one of his shoes, a pair of Nikes endorsed by NBA All-Star Paul George, during a Duke loss to North Carolina.
-Williamson ended up missing several games and Nike modified his shoes in time for the NCAA tournament.
+Williamson ended up missing several games, and Nike modified his shoes in time for the NCAA tournament.

 Pelicans fans hope next season Williamson can replicate the 22.6 points, 8.9 rebounds and 2.1 assists per game on 68 percent shooting he averaged during his lone campaign at Duke.